 Ruislip and Ruislip Manor

 - Metropolitan.
-For Baker Street or to Uxbridge
+For London (Aldgate or Baker Street) or to Uxbridge

 - Piccadilly.
 For Central London, Heathrow (change at Acton Town), or Uxbridge (restricted service)